rianoc/MQTT_blog/README.md

 export QHOME="/home/pi/q"
 ```

-## Install the Kx MQTT interface
+## Install the KX MQTT interface

-Full instructions for all platforms are on [Github](https://github.com/KxSystems/mqtt).
+Full instructions for all platforms are on [Github](https://github.com/KXSystems/mqtt).
 Other platforms have fewer steps as there are pre compiled releases.
-For ARM will will compile from source.
+For ARM we will compile from source.

 Install needed dependencies which are needed to compile the projects: